Posts

 Polini box

-As a box exhaust, the Polini exhaust system reacts as expected.
+As a box exhaust, the Polini exhaust system reacts more as expected.
 Similar to the Elron, the can from Italy only shows small reactions.
-The lower effective compression makes the curve dip somewhat in the increase between 4000rpm and 6200rpm.
-The system implements the slightly increased time cross-section at the outlet window with a gain of just over one horsepower at its peak.
+The lower effective compression makes the curve dip a bit in the rise between 4000 rpm and 6200 rpm.
+The system converts the slightly increased time cross-section at the outlet window with a gain of just over one horsepower at peak.

-The maximum torque remains the same at 35.2Nm and only shifts by a few hundred revolutions in the direction of higher speeds.
+The maximum torque remains the same at 35.2Nm and is only shifted by a few hundred revolutions in the direction of higher speeds.

-With a bandwidth of 3800 revolutions, the Polini system is slightly behind position 2, but this experiment shows that the box does not necessarily prefer the very small control angles.
-In direct comparison to construction stage 1, the bandwidth and maximum values have increased significantly.
+With a bandwidth of 3800 revolutions, the Polini system is slightly behind stage 2, but this test shows that the box does not necessarily prefer the very small steering angle.
+In a direct comparison to stage 1, the bandwidth and maximum values have increased significantly.

 JL left hand / JL performance

-Our test subject had a short break in the previous construction phase, due to appointments away from home; but now plays again in the third construction stage.
-Therefore, here is the comparison between levels 1 and 2.
+Our test subject had a short break in the previous construction stage due to appointments away from home; but now plays again in the third construction stage.
+So here is the comparison between levels 1 and 2.

-So that it is also very clear how clearly an exhaust can behave when it is operated from other control angles.
-JL, who is considered good-natured, turns out to be a very approachable partner in search of performance.
+This also shows how clearly an exhaust can behave when it is operated from other steering angles.
+The JL, which is considered good-natured, turns out to be a very approachable partner in the search for performance.

 At the top, the JL provides almost five and a half more horses and climbs over the 36PS line in the graph.
 The torque remains at 32.6Nm at the same level as in the first attempt.
 However, the torque extends over a much wider range - beyond 7000rpm.
 The performance peak is reached with 36.4PS at 8400rpm.
 The JL falls below the 25 HP line considered in the bandwidth only beyond 9600 rpm and can therefore not be described as a lazy speed.
 In general, the graph shifts significantly in the direction of higher speeds.
 With a bandwidth of only 3400 revolutions, the JL even lags behind the Elron and brings up the rear in terms of bandwidth in this construction stage.